tunexlevel/wallet-api/README.md

 ## Getting Started
 1. Install nodejs on your machine

-2. Install all the dependencies for the app from the root directory by running this cmd - run npm install
+2. Install all the dependencies for the app from the root directory by running this cmd - npm install

+2. Install ts-node as a global variable cmd - npm install -g ts-node

 3. Creat a database of your choice.
 Default driver use was postgres